 Only about 1000 gorillas are recorded to be dwelling within the Virunga region of Africa and this calls for strict rules and regulations to prevent their extinction.
-As a result, there are many dos and don’ts that trekkers need to know, mostly these are given to visitors during briefing session before the tracking.
+As a result, there are many dos and don’ts that trekkers need to know, mostly these are given to visitors during briefing sessions before the tracking.

 These are not restrictions as one may think, but rather a set of regulations put in place to ensure not only the safety of mountain gorillas but also travelers in the jungle.

 Gorilla trekking has for decades been a leading tourism activity drawing millions of travelers from all over the world to come and enjoy the thrill of being with the world’s endangered species.
-This fact has put lives of mountain gorillas at a risk, in terms of mass gorilla tourism, hence the need for institute strict regulations by the Ugandan government in order to reduce the negative effects which might arise.
+This fact has put the lives of mountain gorillas at a risk, in terms of mass gorilla tourism, hence the need to institute strict regulations by the Ugandan government in order to reduce the negative effects which might arise.